Connect your Intune account to your Managed Google Play account

 You can turn off Android Enterprise enrollment and management.
 To do this, you must first retire any enrolled Android Enterprise work profile devices.
 Then, choose Disconnect in the Intune administration console to remove all enrolled Android Enterprise work profile devices and dedicated devices from enrollment.
 This also removes the relationship between the Managed Google Play account and Intune.

-- As an Intune administrator, in the Azure portal, choose All Services > Monitoring + Management > Intune.
+- As an Intune administrator, sign in to Intune.

 - Choose Device enrollment > Android enrollment > Managed Google Play > Disconnect.